nsec/askgod/doc/api_doc.md

 writeup\_time will be empty and writeup\_value will be 0.

 ## scores\_submit(flag)
+Submits a flag (as a string).

+On success, a list of dict is returned, each of those dicts can contain any of those fields:
+ - return\_string (string): String linked with the flag.
+ - writeup\_string (string): ID to be used for writeup submission

+All errors are returned as an XML-RPC exception with the exception string set accordingly.

 ## scores\_submit\_special(code, flag)
+Submits a special flag (as a string), identified by its code (also a string).

+The behavior and return values is identical to scores\_submit above.

 # Admin functions
 Those functions are only accessible from admin subnets listed in the